Protect yourself from fraud

 Investors from Gust will never initiate contact with you from outside of the platform

 Gust works with investor groups and does consultations with them before they can sign up for the platform.
 Once the group has been granted access to Gust, it's members can browse Gust's directory of publicly viewable Company Profiles and "Request Access" to see the full profile of companies that interest them.

-For this reason, any legitimate investor that you have not applied to directly that's interest in your company will always "Request Access" from within the platform.
-A real Gust investor should never email you directly before connecting you from within in the platform.
+Any legitimate investor that you have not applied to directly that's interested in your company will always "Request Access" from within the platform.
+A real Gust investor should never email you directly before connecting with you via an in platform access request.

 Unfortunately Gust is sometimes targeted by individuals acting in bad faith, impersonating investors.
-These individuals do not have Gust accounts and typically operate by Googling a company name to find a contact email address, and then sending a direct email claiming to be an investor "from Gust.'
+These individuals do not have Gust accounts and typically operate by Googling your company name to find your contact email address, and emailing you directly claiming to be an investor "from Gust.'
 Real investors do not contact companies in this way, and investors from Gust will always initiate a relationship by sending you a request for access to your profile.

-After initiating contact, you will usually be asked to provide either sensitive information to confirm your identity (identity theft) or transfer money to an international account to meet a fake regulation before an investment can be made (wire fraud).
-It is very important not to provide these individuals with information about yourself or any means of collecting money from you.
+The way the scam run by these bad actors works is , after initiating contact, you will usually be asked to provide either sensitive information to confirm your identity (identity theft) or transfer money to an international account for a phony reason before the individual can "invest" (wire fraud).
+It is very important not to provide these individuals with ANY information about yourself or giving any means of collecting money from you.